PCMDI/pcmdi_metrics/README.md

 v1.0 - prototype version of the PMP

-v1.1 - First public release (emphasizing climatological statistics with development branch for ENSO)
+v1.1 - First public release, emphasizing climatological statistics, with development branch for ENSO